sensu/sensu-go-workshop/README.md

    Content-Length: 0
    ```

-   Success!
-We should not be able to see the event in Sensu using `sensuctl`
+   What happens when Sensu processes an event?
+We should now be able to see the
-   or the Sensu web UI (.
+   event in Sensu using `sensuctl` or the Sensu web app.

    ```
    $ sensuctl event list